shekeriev/do2-app-pack/rabbit-observer/README.md

  [x] (R) 2023-01-28 21:44:46 / 'blue.pandas': b'Blue Pandas Are Fat And Like Bananas'
 ```

-And here is what should appear in the web interface:
+And here is what should appear in the web interface (if exposed/published correctly):

 ![preview of the working application](observer.png)